-I always knew I was going to get a doctorate degree.
+I began my career as an athletic trainer, working on interprofessional healthcare teams to create customized treatment and rehabilitation programs for athletes.
+But I always knew I was going to get a doctorate degree.
 Even as an undergraduate I was looking at graduate programs.
 I never felt like I could know enough, and I wanted a terminal degree so that I could steward the profession I love and make it even better.

 When I was close to graduating from the online Master of Health Science program at the University of St. Augustine for Health Sciences (USAHS), I started looking at my doctoral program options again.
 I was leaning toward a clinical doctorate, but my goal is to be the director of an Athletic Training program.
 I enjoy preparing students for success in the courses I teach, and I want to do that across an entire program.
 That’s why I chose the online Doctor of Education (EdD) program at USAHS.